 For Film Buffs and Feline Fanciers

 Built in 1667 as a residence for the wealthy van Loon brothers, the structure was restored several times before affluent Dutchie Bob Meijer turned it into a museum in 1990 dedicated to the memory of his red tomcat John Pierpont Morgan.
-In 2004 it served as a set for the Hollywood blockbuster Oceans 12.
-A-list guests have included former Amsterdam mayor Jan Calkoen and American president John Adams.
 The present owner still resides on the upper floor of the building with his family and several felines who wander through the museum at will.

 In 2004 Katten Kabinet served as a set for the Hollywood blockbuster Oceans 12.
 A gift shop on the first floor proffers cat-themed posters and souvenirs.